Marconiadsf/gcp-series/README.md

 cd gcp-series
 ```

-Show the folder structure to verify the files are there:
+Check the folder structure to verify the files are there:

 ```
 ls